Swarit31/Swarit31.github.io/Projects.md

 ## Photocatalyst Assisted Electrochemical Machining of Grade 5 Titanium (Ti-6Al-4V)

 - Designed and developed a custom electrochemical machining system for research on photocatalyst-assisted hybrid electrochemical machining of Ti-6Al-4V.
 - Modeled the system in CATIA V5 and fabricated a functional prototype using FDM and SLA additive manufacturing processes.
-- Designed and integrated an Arduino-based control system with temperature, current, and flow sensors for real-time monitoring.
+Designed and integrated an Arduino-based control system with temperature, current, and flow sensors for real-time monitoring.
-- Assembled the full system, including 3D-printed components, electronics, and mechanical interfaces.
-- Successfully machined Ti-6Al-4V using the developed ECM setup.
+- Successfully machined Ti-6Al-4V using the developed Photo assisted ECM setup.
+Performed Linear sweep voltammetry detecting interaction of process with Ti64.
+Applied Design of Experiments (central composite design) to optimize novel hybrid machining prototype enhancing material removal rate, achieving 63% better surface finish, 58% minimized over-cut.

 ## Comparing Acoustic Horn Designs for Ultrasonic Electro Discharge Machining